Books by Debi Bower available on Amazon - shop now

 Savannah

-Crusoe Lake is situated on state land administered by the Department of Environmental Conservation (DEC) and is part of the Northern Montezuma Wildlife Management Area.
+Crusoe Lake is located on state land managed by the Department of Environmental Conservation (DEC) and is part of the Northern Montezuma Wildlife Management Area.
 It is directly behind the Montezuma Audubon Center.
-At the moment, there is no safe way to access the lake.
-According to the DEC, there are plans to build a boardwalk to the lake from its land behind the MAC.
+Currently, there is no safe way to access the lake.
+According to the DEC, there are plans to build a boardwalk to the lake from land behind the MAC.

 Bath

-Access is available to the public from an unmarked, short, one-lane drive at the intersection of Lake Salubria Drive and State Route 415 (on the southeast side of the lake).
-There is no beach and no parking space other than in the drive, but it is possible to launch canoes, kayaks, and motorboats from this spot.
+Public access is available via a short, unmarked, one-lane drive at the intersection of Lake Salubria Drive and State Route 415 (on the southeast side of the lake).
+There is no beach and no parking beyond the drive, but you can launch canoes, kayaks, and motorboats from this spot.

-Boats, including motor boats, are permitted on the lake; however, at this time, there is no dock, and boaters would be expected to slosh through a mucky area to reach open water.
-It would be extremely difficult to launch a motorboat from this area.
+Boats, including motorboats, are allowed on the lake; however, there is currently no dock, and boaters would have to wade through a muddy area to reach open water.
+Launching a motorboat from this spot would be very difficult.

 The lake water is untreated.
-Swimming is permitted, though there is no lifeguard on duty and no beach.
+Swimming is allowed, but there is no lifeguard on duty and no designated beach.
 There are no hiking trails around the lake.

 Lakes with private access via residency or membership